-Baxter (Bateman) and Annie (Kidman) are brother and sister.
-They live on different sides of the country but their lives are very similar mostly due to being the children of Caleb and Camille Fang (Present Day: Christopher Walken and Maryann Plunkett, Flashbacks: Jason Butler Harner, Kathryn Hahn).
+Baxter (Jason Bateman) and Annie (Nicole Kidman) are brother and sister.
+While they live on different coasts, their lives are very similar.
+This is because they are the children of Caleb and Camille Fang (Present Day: Christopher Walken and Maryann Plunkett, Flashbacks: Jason Butler Harner, Kathryn Hahn).
 Annie went into acting but her work is featured in the tabloids more so than on screen.
 Baxter’s luck as a writer isn’t going so well.
-A freelance opportunity sees him end up in the hospital with in injury.
+A freelance opportunity sees him end up in the hospital with an injury.

 Unfortunately for Baxter, the hospital informed his parents so he tries to have his sister pick him up so he can stay with her.
 He can’t fly so that’s not an option.
 Annie is hesitant to help him out but they both realize what having to stay with their parents would mean.
 Their parents aren’t normal by any means but they somehow but end up at their parents’ home to recover.

 Baxter and Annie were performers from a young age.
 While their parents may have garnered some respect and acclaim, they were consistent with shocking the public with their art, which sadly involved using their children as pawns.
 In the present day, neither of the two are stable and express some ambivalence with regards to having to be reunited with their parents.

 Their parents go missing and while the police fear that the worst has happened, Annie thinks it is another one of their performances, that they have faked their death for amusement.
 Baxter and Annie discover truths about their own lives as they try to learn what happened to their parents.